patricksthannon/InvaderInformant/README.md

 **CLI tool for Mac OS to automate network scans and notify, using ntfy.sh, of any new or dropped connections on your network.**

 The script will scan for your particular network IP using ipconfig and then scan the subnet for devices/hosts using nmap.
+Following, it will look for differences in connected hosts logs and send the information to your ntfy server.

 ## Dependencies: